This is the second major section of harmfuleconomics.org. It presents articles that explain harm and how a productive + harmful society works.

 The principal article is Understanding harm.

-Harm and productive + harmful systems explains harm as it appears on the website.
+The economics of harm and productive + harmful systems explains harm as it appears on the website.
 The two major sections are ‘Obtaining income through harm,’ describing types of harm. and ‘Staying in power—Struggle for control,’ describing the operation of a productive + harmful economic and social system.
 (See the topics in the category listing on the right-hand side of each page.)